 Biochar is produced by heating biomass in a low oxygen environment and is a very porous material that can be used as an agent for soil improvement.
 To be recognized as biochar, the material must pass a number of material property definitions that relate both to its value (e.g., H/Corg ratios relate to the degree of charring and therefore mineralization in soil) and its safety (e.g., heavy metal content).

-While there are many high tech ways of producing biochar, much work goes into investigating mid and low tech methods to make biochar viable for everyone.
+While there are many high tech ways of producing biochar, of equal importance are mid and low tech methods to make biochar production and use viable for everyone.
 NZ Biochar has both independent and collaborative research currently underway in New Zealand and in Thailand.
 A particular focus is on making and using biochar within the same location to maximise both the agricultural benefits and carbon sequestration, e.g. small scale farming systems on degraded soils in subtropical and tropical regions.